- Route: Rockies

 - Email: firstname.lastname@example.org

 Hi!
 My name is Paige and I am majoring in chemical engineering.
-There are two subjects that I am very passionate about: medicine and the environment.
+There are three subjects that I am very passionate about: medicine, global business, and the environment.
 Last summer, I conducted research at UT on the integration of new nanotechnology techniques to cell therapies that are primarily being used to treat children with leukemia.
 Living in Denmark for a semester, the most eco-friendly country in the world, has allowed me to see firsthand simple ways that we can incorporate sustainable practices into our daily lives.
-I hope to help lead this transition to a more environmentally conscientious future when I graduate from UT in May 2020.
+I hope to help lead this transition to a more environmentally conscientious future through the intersection of business and science when I graduate from UT in May 2020.
 My two younger siblings and I were born and raised in Austin by our incredible parents, who are probably cooler and wiser than me…but don’t tell them I said that.
-I love travel, hiking, sunsets, concerts, soccer, The Beatles (who are in fact my screensaver), my dog Cleo, photography, Whole Foods, ridiculously competitive games of catch phrase with my extended family (arguments guaranteed!), making plans at the last millisecond, and organic chemistry.
-There, I said it.
-I love OChem.
+I love travel, hiking, sunsets, concerts, soccer, The Beatles (who are in fact my screensaver), my dog Cleo, photography, Whole Foods, ridiculously competitive games of catch phrase with my extended family (arguments guaranteed!), and organic chemistry.

 1. The only series that I have ever fully read is The Hunger Games.
 I have been on page 171 of Harry Potter and the Deathly Hallows since 8th grade.
 Maybe, someday, I will finish it.